fairy-rockets/vanilla-flavored-human-body.blend/README.md

 ## Features

-- Divided into 3 parts:
-  - Body
-  - Face
-  - Parietal (Back and top of head)
-- Vanilla flavored human.
+Vanilla flavored human.

 - No age.
 Adjust body proportions by your self.
 - No sex/gender.
 Not a male.
 Not a female.
 Not any sexuality.
 - No ear.
 Friendly for kemo-mimis or elf-ears.
 - No hair.
 Give your own favorite one.
 - No body color.
 Paint as you like.
 - No clothes.
 Bring nice one from your closet.
 - Of course, no name is given yet.

+You can derive this model to create your own one.

 ## TODO

-- Refine topology.
-- Add armatures.
+- Refine armatures.

 # LICENSE